-The global community is currently working to develop a Global Compact on Refugees, led by UNHCR, that will provide a framework for cooperation to ensure a robust, comprehensive response.
-Looking ahead towards implementation, better data and evidence will be needed to prioritize resources across situations, inform policy recommendations, develop sound interventions and enable effective synergies between humanitarian and development actors in pursuit of shared outcomes.
+On 17 December 2018, the United Nations General Assembly affirmed the Global Compact on Refugees, led by UNHCR, a framework for cooperation to ensure a robust, comprehensive response to forced displacement crises.
+Looking at implementation, better data and evidence will be needed to prioritize resources across situations, inform policy recommendations, develop sound interventions and enable effective synergies between humanitarian and development actors in pursuit of shared outcomes.

 In support of these efforts, the UK Department for International Development (DFID) has invested £10 million over four years (2016-2020) for the development of new research on protracted forced displacement through a joint partnership between DFID, the World Bank Group and UNHCR.
 This program will generate evidence on what works to ensure future investments are well targeted and represent good value for money.

 To improve the wellbeing of the forcibly displaced and host communities by improving global knowledge on the effectiveness of policies and programs that target these populations.

 This will be achieved by financing research and impact evaluations that cover policies and programs for refugees, Internally Displaced Persons (IDPs), returnees and their host populations and by disseminating findings among policy makers, beneficiaries and the public at large.

 The program consists of five activities that will contribute to different aspects of research that are critical to build the evidence base on protracted forced displacement situations: